leeshuzheng/bc-price-dashboard/README.md

 1. The list of cryptocurrencies is not exhaustive, or anything close to what CoinGecko has in their table.
 Adding more data to the table is a matter of adding more currencies to `env`.
 2. We are not having a fallback for when the API call fails.
 Being rate-limited on the demo tier of CoinGecko's API, there is a limited number of requests I could make.
 3. Given the need for up-to-date cryptocurrency data, I did not cache the /simple/api response.
 4. If a user knows the ID for a cryptocurrency not shown in the table, they can enter it in the search bar for `/coins/[id]`.
+I see that as a limitation, given that the list of cryptocurrencies shown is not exhaustive.

 ## Design decisions I made